-- Budgeted revenues for the General Fund were increased by \$4,109,694 due to additional State grants awarded during the fiscal year along with award carryover and deferred revenue not accounted for in the original budget.
-Local revenue also increased in property tax collection due to property values increasing in 2022. - Actual revenue for the General Fund was \$6,022,026 less than budgeted revenue due to State grants being deferred into the 2022-2023 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the General Fund were increased by \$3,974,295.
-This increase was due to additional State grants awarded during the fiscal year along with an increase in employee salaries and benefits as a result of a review to align pay to current market values. - Actual expenditures for the General Fund were \$5,159,039 less than budgeted expenditures due to additional State grants awarded during the fiscal year being deferred into the 2021-2022 fiscal year as programs continue to be delivered through the next school year. - Budgeted revenues for the Special Education Fund were increased by \$2,228,398 due to additional State and Federal grant awards during the fiscal year, along with award carryover and deferred revenue not accounted for in the original budget.
-Local revenue also increased in property tax collection due to property values increasing in 2022. - Actual revenue for the Special Education Fund was \$542,291 less than budgeted revenues due to State grants being deferred into the 2022-2023 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the Special Education Fund were increased by \$2,203,856.
-This increase was due to additional State and Federal grant awards during the fiscal year along with an increase in employee salaries and benefits as a result of a review to align pay to current market values. - Actual expenditures for the Special Education Fund were \$2,434,312 less than budgeted expenditures due to additional State and Federal grant awards being deferred into the 2022-2023 fiscal year as programs continue to be delivered through the next school year.
+- Budgeted revenues for the General Fund were increased by \$561,865 due to additional Federal and State grants awarded during the fiscal year along with carryover and deferred revenue not accounted for in the original budget. - Actual revenue for the General Fund was \$1,102,242 less than budgeted revenue due to Federal and State grants being deferred into the 2023-2024 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the General Fund were decreased by \$302,190.
+This decrease was due to adjustments to Federal and State grants, carryover, and staff that occurred after the original budget was passed. - Actual expenditures for the General Fund were \$2,017,282 less than budgeted expenditures due to Federal and State grants being deferred into the 2023-2024 fiscal year as programs continue to be delivered through the next school year - Budgeted revenues for the Special Education Fund were increased by \$2,511,297 due to additional Federal and State grants awarded during the fiscal year along with carryover and deferred revenue not accounted for in the original budget. - Actual revenue for the Special Education Fund was \$2,987,411 more than budgeted revenues due to Federal and State grants being deferred into the 2023-2024 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the Special Education Fund were increased by \$4,132,871.
+This increase was due to to adjustments to Federal and State grants, carryover, and staff that occurred after the original budget was passed. - Actual expenditures for the Special Education Fund were \$1,881,953 less than budgeted expenditures due to Federal and State grants being deferred into the 2023-2024 fiscal year as programs continue to be delivered through the next school year.